mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 #### `monitorpw`

-The monitor has a username and password that is used to connect to all servers for monitoring purposes, this may be overridden by supplying a monpasswd statement for the individual servers.
+The monitor has a username and password that is used to connect to all servers for monitoring purposes, this may be overridden by supplying a `monitorpw` for the individual servers.

 ```
 monitorpw=mymonitorpasswd
 ```

-The monpasswd parameter may be either a plain text password or it may be an encrypted password.
+The `monitorpw` parameter may be either a plain text password or it may be an encrypted password.
 See the section on encrypting passwords for use in the maxscale.cnf file.